What is a Garnishee Order and How Does It Work?

 A garnishee order can allow the judgement creditor to recover debt from the debtor’s wages and salary.
 This is the most common type of garnishee order.
 Once the court makes its judgement, the creditor serves the order to the debtor’s employer.
 The employer then takes a sum of money from the creditor’s wage to pay to the creditor.
 This wage withdrawal may continue until the entire debt has been repaid, or until the court otherwise stops the order.

 The employer is required to leave the debtor with an amount of money to live on.
 This amount is called the weekly compensation amount.
-This amount is adjusted twice a year, in April and October, and is currently fixed at $480.50 a week in New South Wales.
+This amount is adjusted twice a year, in April and October.
+As at October 1 2020, this is currently fixed at $527.40 a week in New South Wales.
 In this state, the employer is also allowed to deduct an additional $13 for administration expenses.
+Updated amounts can be found here.

 Debtors with employers subject to a garnishee order can apply to the court to repay their debt in other small instalments, or to have smaller sums deducted from their wages each week.